Skip to Content

 Adultery & Fault-Based Divorce

 Cheating is one of the most common reasons why people get divorced.
 Some "no-fault" states such as California don't consider cheating in a divorce case.
 However, in New York, the court may consider evidence of adultery depending on the case.
+This means it is crucial to assemble convincing and admissible evidence to substantiate such claims, which often requires collaboration with private investigators or other professionals.

 New York law defines adultery as a spouse having sexual intercourse with someone other than their spouse.
 To seek a divorce based on adultery, one must be able to provide evidence of the cheating from a third-party such as a private investigator.
+Understanding how to present this evidence in court is crucial, as improperly gathered or presented claims can weaken a case significantly.

 How Cheating Affects Alimony